HomeTrends › Dark Kitchens & Foodtech

 Key differences between the two methods

-Masterestaurant recommends physical loyalty cards with QR codes to activate this flow without additional software.
-Digital menu engineering delivers the fastest margin impact.
-The mistake I see over and over at Masterestaurant: the owner lists 60 dishes on the platform because 'more options equal more sales,' but the algorithm rewards conversion rate and volume per dish.
-A menu of 10 well-chosen dishes—with food cost ≤28% and average ticket 15% higher—generates more orders and better organic ranking than a disorganized catalog of 60 items.
+The goal: capture the 15-30% of customers with two or more orders and offer them a price 8-12% below the app's, still cheaper than paying commission.
+Masterestaurant suggests physical loyalty cards with a QR code to activate the flow without extra software.
+Digital menu engineering delivers the fastest impact.
+The error Masterestaurant finds time and again: publishing 60 dishes because 'more options, more sales,' when the algorithm rewards conversion and per-dish volume.
+Ten well-chosen dishes, with food cost ≤28% and a ticket 15% higher, produce more orders and better organic position than a cluttered 60-item menu.

 Point by point